 “In rice and beans” is the literal translation of this book about Puerto Rican Spanish.
 “Rice and beans” is the most basic and common dish on the island and this phrase say “speak to me clearly,” cut out all the complexity or give it to me straight.
 Háblame en arroz y habichuelas (talk to me in rice and beans), dilo en arroz y habichuelas (tell it in rice and beans), te lo voy a explicar en arroz y habichuelas (I’m going to explain it in rice and beans) and hablando en arroz y habichuelas (talking in rice and beans) are some examples of how to use this phrase.
 This title is more than perfect for a Spanish slang book that includes more than 1,000 words and phrases from Puerto Rico.

 7. How to Survive in the Chilean Jungle (Chile | English and Spanish)

-Apparently you need to know more than basic Spanish in order to “survive” in Chile.
+Apparently, you need to know more than basic Spanish to “survive” in Chile.
 This book is a classic that has been around since 1996.
 It’s a dictionary plus a guide with illustrations and themed tables.
 A more up-to-date version of this book exists under the name How to Survive in the Chilean Jungle 2.

 8. ¡Ni en pedo!
 (Argentina | English and Spanish)